Page of Contents

 Type 2 Diabetes

 There are more than 371 million people in the world living with diabetes, of which 90 per cent have type 2 diabetes.
 This form of diabetes occurs when the body can no longer metabolize glucose.
 This leads to high levels of glucose in the blood, which can be very harmful to the organs of the body.
-People with type 2 diabetes cannot effectively use the insulin their body has made.
+People with No products found. cannot effectively use the insulin their body has made.
 This causes blood sugar levels to rise and can cause damage to insulin-producing cells in the pancreas.
 Type 2 diabetes is treated through changes in diet, medications, and exercise such as yoga.

 Yoga For Type 2 Diabetes